WUTB: MyNetworkTV era, sale to Sinclair

-TBD era begins

-In July 2021, Deerfield Media began their affiliation swap process by using WBFF's digital subchannel of TBD.
-This replaced MyNetworkTV as its primary affiliation and now joins numerous others of Sinclair O&O's who had made the switch from either a "Big Four" station to a subchannel-only network affiliate.
+Shift of MyNetworkTV to a WBFF subchannel

+In July 2021, WUTB's "My TV Baltimore" programming was moved to WBFF's second subchannel, with TBD programming, previously carried by the WBFF subchannel, in turn moving to WUTB.

+On August 12, 2025, Sinclair announced that it would acquire full ownership of WUTB for $775,000, creating a legal duopoly with WBFF.

 Newscasts

 On September 4, 2006, WUTB began simulcasting the weekday morning and 10 p.m. newscasts from former Washington sister station, Fox-owned WTTG.
 Branded by the station as My 24 News, an on-screen logo bug with the My 24 News brand was placed on the bottom left hand corner of the screen.
 Management at both stations cited the decision to simulcast the news programs as a by-product of cross-regional news interests and increasing overlap between the Baltimore and Washington media markets.

 During the 2006 MLB postseason, WTTG's 10 p.m. newscast aired on Washington's MyNetworkTV station WDCA under the name Fox 5 News at 10 Special Edition, while continuing to be simulcast on WUTB.
 The same situation occurred in 2007, but the newscast was known as My 20 News at 10.
 When Fox Sports or other programming delayed the 10 p.m. newscast from airing on WTTG, it was still produced for WUTB.
-The station dropped the morning news simulcast after the November 30, 2007 edition and the 10 p.m. simulcast was discontinued by January 2008.
-It cited low ratings as a reason for the removal of the simulcasts.
-However, many viewers who commute to the Washington area have expressed a desire to see the simulcasts restored.
-As a result of WUTB's sale to Deerfield Media, it remains to be seen if WBFF will produce any newscasts for WUTB or run channel 45's newscasts in the event of Fox programming overruns.
+The station dropped the morning news simulcast after the November 30, 2007, edition and the 10 p.m. simulcast was discontinued by January 2008.

 On January 8, 2016, Sinclair announced that American Sports Network would launch as a dedicated, digital multicast network under the American Sports Network name with 10 stations including WUTB on January 11, 2016.

 Technical information

 Subchannel

-Through an affiliation agreement between the MyNetworkTV and former owner Fox Television Stations, WUTB began carrying "Bounce TV" on 24.2 in March 2012.
+Through an affiliation agreement between the MyNetworkTV and former owner Fox Television Stations, WUTB began carrying Bounce TV on 24.2 in March 2012.
 The network moved to WMAR-TV's third subchannel on September 15, 2014.

 Analog-to-digital conversion

-WUTB shut down its analog signal, over UHF channel 24, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 41, using PSIP to display the station's virtual channel as its former UHF analog channel 24.
+WUTB shut down its analog signal, over UHF channel 24, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 41, using virtual channel 24.